-2.16.9 Covering of Signs
+2.15.11 Covering of Signs

+Signs that conflict with the works or with TTM signage must be covered or removed.
+Consider weather conditions (e.g. wind, rain) when choosing a suitable covering.
+It is essential that all signs at the worksite or varied travel route are appropriate for the prevailing conditions at all times.
+Materials used must not cause damage to, or deterioration of the existing signs.
+Damage caused by inappropriate coverings must be rectified at no cost to the Principal.
+Covering, altering or replacing signs must be documented in the TMP and approved by the Superintendent prior to implementation.

+The following must be observed:
-Do not cause damage to signs by covering them with incompatible materials.

-Do not use plastics to cover signs.

-Do not use adhesive tapes on the faces of signs.

-Remove covers immediately if directed to do so by the Superintendent or another officer of the Department.

-Ensure moisture does not become trapped between a sign cover and the face of the sign.

-Replace any signs which are damaged by incompatible coverings at no cost to the Principal.
+- Do not cause damage to signs by covering them with incompatible materials. - Do not use plastics to cover signs. - Do not use adhesive tapes on the faces of signs. - Remove covers immediately if directed to do so by the Superintendent or another authorised officer of the Department. - Ensure moisture does not become trapped between a sign cover and the face of the sign. - Replace any signs which are damaged by incompatible coverings at no cost to the Principal.